Serve an easy no-fuzz dinner with this simple recipe of chicken roasted in a clay pot. You’ll love how tender and juice it comes out every time!

 - you don’t have to add any fats

-How to prepare a chicken in a clay pot:
+How to prepare the clay pot:

 Before you do anything else, soak both the clay pot and the lid in cold water.
 I usually do that right in my sink.
-You may want to move it somewhere else, if you need your sink (such as cleaning your chicken).
+You may want to move it somewhere else if you need your sink (such as cleaning your chicken).
 Make sure you soak the clay pot for at least 15 mins but you can also do it longer.

 In the meantime, you prep your chicken.
 I like to take out the neck and giblets.
-Once the clay pot has soaked long enough, I place the chicken in the clay pot and sprinkle with salt, pepper and herbs.
+Once the clay pot has soaked long enough, I place the chicken in the clay pot and sprinkle it with salt, pepper, and herbs.
 Next, I add my veggies.
 Potatoes, onions, and garlic cut up in pieces are great.
 You might like to add carrots, sweet potatoes, or any veggies you like.
 The best thing is that they’ll be roasting in the chicken juices.
 Oh, the flavors!

 Now, you put the lid on the clay pot (my clay pot is nesting in the lid for soaking) and put it in the COLD oven.
 Never put a clay pot in a hot oven.
 I haven’t tried it but I imagine it might crack it.
-Then you turn your oven to 400˚ – 425˚ F. Obviously, roasting times will vary but for a 5 pound chicken, I like to roast it for about 1 1/2 hrs.
+Then you turn your oven to 400˚ – 425˚ F. Obviously, roasting times will vary but for a 5-pound chicken, I like to roast it for about 1 1/2 hrs.